MicrosoftDocs/azure-docs/articles/synapse-analytics/synapse-link/sql-database-synapse-link.md

 ## <a name="known-issues"></a>Known limitations

-A consolidated list of known limitations and issues can be found at [Known limitations and issues with Azure Synapse Link for SQL (Preview)](synapse-link-for-sql-known-issues.md).
+A consolidated list of known limitations and issues can be found at [Known limitations and issues with Azure Synapse Link for SQL](synapse-link-for-sql-known-issues.md).

 ## Next steps

-* To learn more, see how to [Configure Synapse Link for Azure SQL Database (Preview)](connect-synapse-link-sql-database.md).
+* To learn more, see how to [Configure Synapse Link for Azure SQL Database](connect-synapse-link-sql-database.md).